Last Updated: October 22, 2021 by Louis Sham

 7. Stud Welding Process:

 Stud welding is the technique chose by many professionals as it offers a range of speed, reliability and promising results.
 As the demands of our system have evolved with time, stud-welding machines have now been automated and this is where things get exciting.

 Simple yet accurate method, which fuses two metal pieces (filler material are optional) using an arc of electricity.
-The metal stud and the base material are joint together finely by providing the exact pressure and heat.
+Metal stud and the base material are joint together finely by providing the exact pressure and heat.
 It facilitates the worker to design welds or varying thicknesses.